top of page

 I became interested in the relationship between West and East Europe as an undergraduate exchange student in France.
 My first extended stay in Paris coincided with the EU’s initial expansion into Eastern Europe.
 This moment of Euro-optimism stimulated me to think deeply about what it meant to be a European at the beginning of the twenty-first century and in the past.
 It also incidentally incited a reevaluation of my own family’s history and cultural sensibilities—having fled Ceauşescu’s regime, my father and grandparents pushed me to learn an ”important” language like French, rather than teaching me Romanian at home.
 Without realizing it at the time, I started down a path that would culminate in a dissertation on the sort of French “influence” that had brought me to Paris in the first place.

-As an instructor, I invite students to bring their own experiences—personal, political, and intellectual—into the classroom.
+As an instructor, in both my history and international studies courses, I invite students to bring their own experiences—personal, political, and intellectual—into the classroom.
 I help them think critically about the assumptions they make and how so many notions accepted as “natural” (East and West Europe, for example), are really “naturalized” concepts.
 I push them to explore the intellectual, political, and personal consequences of taking such broad categories at face value and encourage them to investigate alterative ways of understanding history and the world.

 bottom of page